lambtsta/My-Discord-Bot/README.md

 # My-Discord-Bot
-I use repl to run this code
+I use repl.it to run this code